Learn about many of the available medications in our database.

 Liver disorders: People with liver disease or reduced liver function should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: Ethambutol is considered to be safe for use by pregnant women.

 Breast-feeding: Ethambutol passes into breast milk, but it is considered to be safe for use by breast-feeding mothers.

 Children: The safety and effectiveness of using this medication have not been established for children under 13 years of age.
-Dosage has not been established in children under 13 years of age but your doctor may consider ethambutol in children under 13 years, especially if other tuberculosis medications have not worked.
-Because ethambutol can cause vision problems, it is not recommended in children whose visual changes cannot be monitored (e.g., children younger than 6 years of age).
+Dosage has not been established for children under 13 years of age but your doctor may consider ethambutol for children under 13 years, especially if other tuberculosis medications have not worked.
+Because ethambutol can cause vision problems, it is not recommended for children whose visual changes cannot be monitored (e.g., children younger than 6 years of age).

 What other drugs could interact with this medication?

 There may be an interaction between ethambutol and any of the following: